William de Chesney: Career

 In 1145, Chesney was forced to ask Stephen for help in fending off the approach of Philip, a younger son of Robert, Earl of Gloucester, who was threatening Chesney's control of Oxford.
 During the period 1142–1148 Chesney forced Gloucester Abbey, then under the abbacy of his nephew Gilbert Foliot, to pay him sums of money.
 Foliot, in one of his surviving letters, reprimanded his uncle for his behaviour, asking him "Which of God's poor around you have you not harmed?"
 In 1147, Chesney granted the island of Medley to Osney Abbey in the name of his father and brother Roger, as well as King Stephen, Queen Matilda and their son Eustace.
 After 1148, Chesney apparently began to hedge his bets as he appears in the company of Roger of Hereford, the Earl of Hereford, who was a firm supporter of Matilda's and her son Henry's cause.

 Chesney served again as the leader of Stephen's army at Wallingford Castle in 1153 and in August he was defeated by Henry of Anjou.
 The subsequent peace settlement, the Treaty of Wallingford, gave Henry the English throne after Stephen's death.
 A part of the treaty awarded control of Oxford Castle to Roger de Bussy.
 Although Chesney had lost control of the castle, none of his lands were confiscated.
 Early in 1154, Chesney was with Henry, as he was a witness on two charters of Henry's.
 After Henry's ascension to the throne, Chesney came to terms with the new king, and received confirmation of his lands from the king by 1157.
 He spent time in Normandy with Henry from 1159 through to 1161.
-He continued to receive favours from the king, such as exemption for payment of danegeld on his manor of Deddington in 1156.
+He continued to receive favours from the king, such as exemption from payment of danegeld on his manor of Deddington in 1156.

 Chesney married Margaret de Lucy, who was probably a relative of Richard de Lucy, another of Stephen's main supporters.
 He died sometime between 1172 and 1176.
 Chesney's heir was his niece Matilda, whom King Henry II married to Henry fitzGerold, a royal chamberlain.